Bijou Funnies: Publication history

 Bijou Funnies evolved from The Chicago Mirror, an underground newspaper co-produced by Jay Lynch and Skip Williamson, which published three issues in 1967–1968.
 After seeing Robert Crumb's Zap Comix #1 (published in February 1968), Lynch immediately converted the Mirror from a newspaper to a comic book and, under his own Bijou Publishing Empire produced the first issue of Bijou Funnies in summer 1968 (with Crumb as one of the contributors).
 Bijou Funnies was produced slightly smaller than standard comics size, measuring 6-1/2" x 8-1/2".

-Bay Area publisher the Print Mint published issues #2-4 of the title from 1969–1970 (although the Print Mint's logo never appeared on the covers).
-The midwestern underground publisher Kitchen Sink Press took over Bijou Funnies with issue #5, publishing the title from 1970–1973.
+Bay Area publisher the Print Mint published issues #2-4 of the title from 1969 to 1970 (although the Print Mint's logo never appeared on the covers).
+The midwestern underground publisher Kitchen Sink Press took over Bijou Funnies with issue #5, publishing the title from 1970 to 1973.
 Indicia in those issues, however, still stated the publisher was the Bijou Publishing Empire, only noting the title was "distributed nationally" by the Print Mint and Krupp Comic Works, respectively.

 ComixJoint's M. Steven Fox details what led to Bijou Funnies cancellation:

 Bijou Funnies #8 is notable for a number of reasons.
 The inside front page contained an editorial from Lynch condemning the Supreme Court obscenity ruling.
 The cover was by Harvey Kurtzman, paying homage to his early work for Mad (but with an R-rated twist), and the stories inside were all parodies by the title's regular cartoonists of each other's characters.
 In addition, the entire comic was in full-color, which was rare for underground comix of that era.

 The British underground publisher Cozmic Comics/H. Bunch Associates reprinted issue #6 of Bijou Funnies in 1974.

 Quick Fox/Links Books published a collection titled The Best of Bijou Funnies in 1975, which included work by Lynch, Williamson, Kinney, Green, Crumb, Shelton, Spiegelman, Deitch, Dan Clyne, Jim Osborne, Evert Geradts, and Rory Hayes.
 The book was re-issued in 1981 by Quick Fox as a "flip book" with The Apex Treasury of Underground Comics, which had originally been published in 1974.
 In the afterword of the 1975 collection, editor Lynch hints at future issues of Bijou Funnies, noting that "we only do an issue of Bijou Funnies when we feel like doing one", but no further issues of the title were published after November 1973.
 Eight issues of Bijou Funnies were published in all.